Minneapolis City Council members object to relocating Third Precinct station to nearby warehouse

 “We are not at a time when we can move forward on investments in policing without community discussion,” Council Member Steve Fletcher said.
 “For us to be asked, without really a lot of evidence or reason, to support this … is preposterously out of sync with the moment that we are living in.”

-Other city officials said it was urgent that the council find another site, both for the Third Precinct employees and for the neighborhoods served by officers in the precinct.
+Other city officials said it was urgent that the council find another site, both for Third Precinct employees and for neighborhoods served by officers in the precinct.

-Council Member Linea Palmisano, the sole vote against denying the lease, said the council was on “borrowed time” at their current location at the convention center.
-Ruff said the space would only be available to officers until the spring.
+Council Member Linea Palmisano, the sole vote against denying the lease, said the council was on “borrowed time” at the current location at the convention center.
+Ruff said the space would be available to officers only until the spring.

 “A decision needs to be made,” she said.
 “I think that pushing this out indefinitely is not helpful.”